Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Results

-All the ellipses in figure \ref{Elipse} are concentric and similar.
+All the ellipses in Figure \ref{FIG2}a are concentric and similar.
 Therefore, we can take a unique representative.
-Each ellipse contains a family of parallelograms with different sizes and interior angles; see figure \ref{Elipse2}.
-In figure \ref{QUBO1}, the problem is formulated in a square lattice geometry.
+Each ellipse contains a family of parallelograms with different sizes but congruent angles; see Figure \ref{FIG2}b.
+In Figure \ref{FIG1}a, the problem is formulated in a square lattice geometry.
 However, nothing prevents us from using another geometry, especially one adapted to the problem.
 We can choose a lattice with the parallelogram geometry.
 In particular, we choose the parallelogram with equal-length sides (rhombus).
-In figure \ref{QUBOMod}, we show how possible configurations are chosen using the rhombus geometry.
+In Figure \ref{FIG2}c, we show how possible configurations are chosen using the rhombus geometry.